brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_phonon.rst

 This keyword can be used to compute the phonon dispersions using the finite-displacement method.
 The results are written to the :ref:`D.out output file <D_out>` and the :ref:`omega2.out output file <omega2_out>`.

-To use this keyword, please make sure the following files have been preprared in the input directory:
+To use this keyword, please make sure the following files have been prepared in the input directory:

 .. list-table::
    :header-rows: 1